ahmadSoliman94/traffic-light-detection/README.md

-# Traffic light detection using YoloV5
+# Traffic Lights detection using YoloV8